 Please review the enclosed draft Discharge Permit carefully to understand your responsibilities pursuant to the Discharge Permit.
-Please be aware that this Discharge Permit may contain conditions that require the permittee to implement operational, monitoring or closure actions by a Shannon Jones, DP-289 February 18, 2016 Page 2 of 2 specified deadline.
+Please be aware that this Discharge Permit may contain conditions that require the permittee to implement operational, monitoring or closure actions by a specified deadline.
 Please note any inaccuracies or concerns, and submit any comments to NMED Ground Water Quality Bureau.